Top Ethical Issues in Digital Marketing To Solve in 2025

 Marketers should explain why they are gathering personal data and how it will help them create more relevant and valuable advertisements.
 This is especially true when customers may not understand why a particular piece of information is required.

-“We use the data that we have about you to provide, support, personalize and make our services (including ads) more relevant and useful to you and others,” LinkedIn says of its data usage policy.
-Such disclosures may also serve as a mission statement for employees, preventing abuse.
+LinkedIn states in its data usage policy: “We use the data that we have about you to provide, support, personalize and make our services (including ads) more relevant and useful to you and others,”.
+This declaration not only informs users about data utilization but also serves as a guiding principle for employees, promoting ethical handling of user information.

 And, as long as you don't go too far, there's nothing wrong with a little healthy competition.
 In general, it's preferable to highlight the advantages of your product rather than criticize others.
 And anything you say has to be accurate, or you'll lose all credibility.

+An example of bold comparative marketing is Wendy's "National Roast Day" campaign.
 Wendy's has been flexing its meme literacy on Twitter, inventing the hashtag #NationalRoastDay with legendary roasts.
-This redhead girl mascot tweeted urging people to reply so that Wendy's could roast them.
+This redhead girl mascot tweeted, urging people to reply so that Wendy's could roast them.

 What to do when you've got a craze on your hands?